 As a contemporary impressionist painter and lifelong nature enthusiast, Christine Lashley gathers most of her ideas by painting outdoors.
-The art she creates on location or in the studio is about time spent in nature and the beauty of a moment held in memory.
-Light patterns inspire her, but she conveys more in her art besides the literal realism of sun and shadow.
-Her paintings often fuse reality and the abstract, using color and texture to look ‘real’ from afar but dissolve into abstraction up close.
-The painting’s final paint layers (with thick brush marks, scraping and glazes) give the art a three-dimensional aspect to the surface, evoking the multi-dimensional layers seen in the natural world.
-The result is a strong sense of place and mood that transcends the individual elements on the canvas.
+The art she creates on location or in the studio is about the beauty of a moment held in memory.
+Her paintings often fuse reality and the abstract, using color and texture to look realistic from afar but dissolve into abstraction up close.

 Christine has been involved in the arts all her life, with early years sketching outdoors and watching her mother and grandmother create sculpture.
 She spent several years in the high fashion world of Europe, and then worked in graphic design and creating murals.
 She began painting professionally with watercolors but moved to oils in 2009.
 Her work has won numerous awards, including Best of Show for both landscape and portrait work.
 Recent awards were the ARC Salon (Plein Air), Bold Brush Award (June 2020), Best Landscape at the 27th Oil Painters of America National Show, and Best of Show at Telluride Plein Air and Bath County Plein Air.
 Christine’s work has been featured in many articles, publications and media, including two art-instruction DVDs released by Liliedahl, and the cover of Plein Air Magazine.